 CITY OF OVERLAND PARK - POSITION DESCRIPTION

-JOB SUMMARY STATEMENT: Investigates citizen requests for new traffic control devices (signs, pavement markings, traffic signals, streetlighting and fiber optic communication systems) and responds appropriately.
+Codes and Standard Details.
+Investigates resident requests for new traffic control devices (signs, pavement markings, traffic signals, and streetlighting) and responds appropriately.
 Helps coordinate activities related to the investigation and installation of traffic calming measures.
 Assists with various mobility programs involving pedestrians, bicycles, scooters, and transit.
 Operates computer hardware, software, and various traffic data collection devices to assist in the administration of Overland Park Municipal Codes.

 DUTIES AND RESPONSIBILITIES: